By Mel Lee-Smith

-How to apply for PetFirst Pet Insurance
+How can you apply for PetFirst Pet Health Insurance?

 A perk of PetFirst is they’re super inclusive.
 Dogs and cats of any age, size, and breed are eligible for a PetFirst policy, regardless of their medical history.
 The online application is user-friendly and takes just a few minutes to complete.

 To apply, click “retrieve my quote” at the top right-hand corner of the webpage; then enter Fido's name, age, gender, breed, and color.
 The webpage will direct you to a discount page, where you’ll select applicable policy discounts for which you may be eligible.
 From there, you can choose a premade plan or customize your own coverage policy.
 Under each plan is a price breakdown with the deductible amount, reimbursement percentage, maximum payment amount, and monthly premium.